asivapra/Hivery/README.md

 - Find favourite foods of a specified person
     - curl http://127.0.0.1:8080/favouriteFoods/Booth%20Haynes
     - output: *{"age":46,"fruits":["apple","strawberry"],"username":"Booth Haynes","vegetables":["cucumber","carrot"]}*

+### Error Handling
+   - Typo in company name
+   - Typo in user name(s)
+   - Single user specified when two are required
+   - No 'favouriteFoods' for a user
+   - Additional fruits and vegetables
+    - These will not be reported.

 #
 # Original Project specifications